ozydingo/abigstick/_posts/2019-10-05-silent-nils.md

 ## But what if we did that?

 Ok, let's not do *exactly* that but what can we do that's similar?
+Obviously we don't want to actually change `nil` for everyone, but what if we could do it just on demand?
+That is, without breaking the rest of Ruby, what if we could declare a specific object as one for which we currently do not care about further `nil`s?

-Let's start by defined a new thing called "nothing".
+`nil` is a singleton, so we actually can't modify it unless doing so globally.
+But we can roll our own.
+Let's start by establishing a pattern in a new object called "nothing".

 ```ruby
 require 'singleton'